-This is a great technique that’s helped me to appreciate my wife more and that she too may have had a tough day at work or with the kids.
+This is a great technique that’s helped me leave a tough day at work and spend time with my wife and kids.

 It’s a way of saying to the other person that you’re listening and it’s a way of connecting with them after several hours apart.

 Before you leave work it’s a good idea to go through tomorrow’s work, tasks and calendar.

 This way you’re preparing for tomorrow and can leave knowing you’ve done a day’s work.
 Remember, there are always more problems and work to do than we have time for.